Pearson-Higher-Ed/design/component-creation-guide.md

 Describe and specify your component, from general features to usage guidelines to specific colors and dimensions.

 3. **Implement**
-Put your design to code and produce the final package which can be consumed by other teams.
+Transform your design into code and produce the final package which can be consumed by other teams.

 After steps 2 and 3 you'll need to submit your work for review against the Library Membership Specification.